Reed Smith has continued its expansion into Asia with the opening of a Singapore office this month.

 The launch has been in the works for about two years and makes for the firm’s fourth office in Asia after Hong Kong, Beijing and Shanghai.
 Reed Smith now has more than 135 lawyers in the region.

-Global managing partner Gregory B. Jordan said the firm will have a tailored focus in Singapore, concentrating on its trading and commodities practice, shipping and international arbitration.
+Global managing partner Gregory Jordan said the firm will have a tailored focus in Singapore, concentrating on its trading and commodities practice, shipping and international arbitration.

 The trading and commodities practice is housed within Reed Smith’s energy and natural resources industry group, which will play a large role in the Singapore location.
 And the firm’s financial industry group represents a number of large banks that are involved in the trading and commodities market, Jordan noted.

 To start, the office will have five partners and, in short order, will be up to about 15 attorneys once associates are brought on board, Jordan said.
-With the amount of work the firm expects to get from its existing clients doing business in Singapore and the work brought over from some of the new lawyers, Jordan said he would anticipate the Singapore office adding between $10 million and $15 million in revenue by the end of the first full calendar year.
+With the amount of work the firm expects to get from its existing clients doing business in Singapore and the work brought over from some of the new lawyers, Jordan said he anticipates the Singapore office adding between $10 million and $15 million in revenue by the end of the first full calendar year.

 Reed Smith’s Singapore office will be led by Gautam Bhattacharyya, who will relocate from London, and will also include new partners Barry Stimpson, Simon Sloane and Philip Antcliffe.
 An additional lawyer from the firm’s London office has also relocated.